drwhut/tabletop-club/docs/general/download/downloading_binaries.rst

 Downloading the official binaries
 =================================

-There are two ways to download and play the game:
+There are multiple ways to download and play the game:

 From the itch app